Last updated: Mar-01-2023

 The following instructions detail the installation of the Cloudinary Android library.
 Note that there is no need for any ProGuard configuration.
 Use one of the following options:

-Add the following line of code within the dependencies section of your
+Add the module(s) within the dependencies section of your

-Add the following tag within the dependencies tag in your
+Add the module(s) within the dependencies tag in your

 Download the following 2 files and put them in your